By Dottie K. White (SMDC/ARSTRAT)October 10, 2018

 The NBL is an astronaut training facility featuring a large indoor pool of water in which astronauts may perform simulated EVA tasks in preparation for upcoming missions.
 Trainees wear suits designed to provide neutral buoyancy to simulate the microgravity they would experience during spaceflight.

 Lt.
-Gen. James Dickinson, commanding general, USASMDC/ARSTRAT, presided over the ceremony and administered the oath of office from the NBL control room, which was filled with family, friends and coworkers.
+Gen. James Dickinson, commanding general, USASMDC/ARSTRAT, presided over the ceremony and administered the oath from the NBL control room, which was filled with family, friends and coworkers.

 McClain, who was promoted first, said, "It truly is an honor to be in this suit in this pool working with this team, and it's an honor to be a lieutenant colonel in the Army.
 Thank you for celebrating this major milestone with me."